-This agreement is executed in compliance with the Privacy Act of 1974 (Privacy Act) (5 U.S.C. § 552a), as amended by the Computer Matching and Privacy Protection Act of 1988, as amended, and the regulations and guidance promulgated thereunder.
+This Agreement is executed in compliance with the Privacy Act of 1974 (Privacy Act) (5 United States Code (U.S.C.) § 552a), as amended, and the regulations and guidance promulgated thereunder.

-Sections 202 and 223 of the Act (42 U.S.C. §§ 402 and 423) outline the requirements for eligibility to receive Old-Age, Survivors, and Disability Insurance Benefits under

-Title II of the Act.
+Sections 202 and 223 of the Act (42 U.S.C. §§ 402 and 423) outline the requirements for eligibility to receive Old-Age, Survivors, and Disability Insurance Benefits under Title II of the Act.
 Section 205(c) of the Act (42 U.S.C. § 405) directs the Commissioner of SSA to verify the eligibility of a beneficiary.
+Section 704(e) of the Act (42 U.S.C. § 904(e)) provides that SSA and the Department of Health and Human Services (HHS) shall enter into Agreements as may be necessary to provide information to each other to meet the programmatic needs of the requesting agency.

-This matching program employs CMS systems containing Protected Health Information (PHI) as defined by Health and Human Services regulation "Standards for Privacy of Individually Identifiable Health Information" (45 C.F.R. §§ 160 and 164).
+This matching program employs CMS systems containing Protected Health Information (PHI) as defined by Health and Human Services regulation "Standards for Privacy of Individually Identifiable Health Information" (45 Code of Federal Regulations (C.F.R.) §§ 160 and 164).
 PHI may only be disclosed by CMS without the written authorization of the individual, or the opportunity for the individual to agree or object, as permitted or required by the routine uses or "Standards" provided for in 45 C.F.R. § 164.512.